 Step 3: Test the Connection

 Most IdPs have a Test Connection button.
-A successful test queries Gemfury and returns a list of users who have logged in via SAML.
-If the list is empty, that’s normal — users appear after their first SAML login.
+A successful test queries Gemfury and returns the list of users linked to your SAML provider — both those the IdP has provisioned and those who have logged in.
+If the list is empty, that’s normal until your IdP provisions users or they log in for the first time.

 Token Management